Vice President & Executive Support Staff

 Jess Clark joined Duke’s Office for Institutional Equity in November 2023 as the Intake and Assessment Manager.
 She previously served as the Case Management and Database Coordinator for the University of North Carolina-Chapel Hill's Equal Opportunity and Compliance office.
 Prior to that, Jess served as the Violence Response Coordinator at Elon University, the Crisis Response Coordinator at the Orange County Rape Crisis Center, and the case manager for an intensive in-home team working with children and their families.
 Jess graduated from East Carolina University with a Bachelor of Social Work degree and earned her Master of Social Work degree from UNC-Chapel Hill.

-Program Coordinator
+SENIOR Program Coordinator

 Go to Top